 "A massive investment in education and skills transfer is essential if the South is to compete in the global communications marketplace.
 This too requires long term international co-operation.”
 Nelson Mandela’s words may have been spoken over twenty years ago, they still echo through today’s complex digital world.

-Spearheaded by SAP in 2015 as part of its social investments to drive sustainable growth in Africa, Africa Code Week is a digital skills development initiative that has benefitted 1.8 million young Africans so far.
+Spearheaded by SAP in 2015 as part of its social investments to drive sustainable growth in Africa, Africa Code Week is a digital skills development initiative that has benefitted millions of young Africans so far.